waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 ```

 :::tip Congratulations!
 You have successfully added decentralized communication features to your application using `js-waku`.
-For a more comprehensive tutorial, refer to the [Send and Receive Messages Using Relay](/guides/js-waku/relay-send-receive) guide.
 :::